straal/straal-ios/README.md

 ### Overview

-To use [Straal](https://straal.com/) for iOS you need an iOS (in which you want to accept payments), as well as you own backend service.
+To use [Straal](https://straal.com/) for iOS you need an iOS app (in which you want to accept payments), as well as your own backend service.

-This SDK let's you implement a secure payment process in your app.
+This SDK lets you implement a secure payment process in your app.
 User's sensitive data (as credit card numbers) is sent directly from mobile application, so no card data will hit your servers, which results in improved security and fewer PCI compliance requirements.

 The security of this process is ensured by a `CryptKey` mechanism.
 Your merchant backend service is responsible for **authorizing** the app user for a specific CryptKey operation.
 This is done via `headers` in configuration.